Maurene Comey, federal prosecutor in Epstein case, fired from US attorney’s office | News Channel 3-12

 Comey was a prosecutor in the case against accused sex trafficker Jeffrey Epstein and more recently against Sean “Diddy” Combs.

 The former FBI chief, a Donald Trump critic, is currently under investigation for possible false statements to Congress.
-He was separately questioned in May by the US Secret Service after he posted a photo on social media showing seashells on a beach that spelled out “86 47.”
+He was separately questioned in May by the US Secret Service after he posted a photo on social media showing seashells on a beach that spelled out “86 47,” which he has denied was a call for violence against the president.

 Epstein is a convicted sex offender whose criminal case has long captured significant public attention.
 In 2019, while he was awaiting trial in a federal criminal case, Epstein was found unresponsive in his cell at New York’s Metropolitan Correctional Center.
 He was later pronounced dead at a hospital, and his death was ruled a suicide.

-Earlier Wednesday, Trump called the controversy around Epstein “bullsh*t” on social media and said that his supporters who care about it are “weaklings.”
+Earlier Wednesday, Trump said in a post on social media the controversy around Epstein is “bullsh*t” and said that his supporters who care about it are “weaklings.”
 The president also attacked the credibility of the federal investigation into Epstein on Tuesday, claiming that the files “were made up by Comey, they were made up by Obama, they were made up by Biden (administration).”

 Many of the president’s supporters hoped that releasing additional information on the case would implicate other high-profile figures, or undercut the notion that Epstein killed himself.